cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-05_16-19-26_building-the-node-from-source-en.md

 1. In the terminal, run the following git command to clone the Cardano node repository and download the source code:
 `git clone` https://github.com/input-output-hk/cardano-node.git`
-This should create a `cardano-node` folder.
+This should create a `cardano node` folder.
 2. Download the latest source code from the releases page to this folder. \
    After the download has finished, you can check the contents using the following command: `ls cardano-node`
 3. Change your working directory to the folder in which the source code was downloaded using the following command:\